Tuition and Financial Aid

 Because many factors guide financial aid decisions, we encourage families not to make assumptions about whether they are eligible, but to have a confidential conversation with our Admission staff.
 Through financial aid and payment plans, we strive to make SPA affordable for all families whose children have been admitted.
-In 2017-18, our financial aid budget was over $3.4 million, which includes scholarships awarded through SPA's Redleaf Scholarship and Malone Scholarship programs.
-In total, 24% of our families received some level of financial aid in 2017-18, which consists entirely of grants that need not be repaid.
+In 2018-19, our financial aid budget is over $3.4 million, which includes scholarships awarded through SPA's Redleaf Scholarship and Malone Scholarship programs.
+In total, 24% of our families receive some level of financial aid in 2018-19, which consists entirely of grants that need not be repaid.
 The chart below shows the percentage of awards given to SPA families at various family income levels.

 |Family Income||Percent of Awards|